nealfennimore/google-api-node-express/README.md

 ### Generate Keys

 We'll use a either a secret key or RSA public key for verifying using JSON Web Tokens for certain API requests.
-Generate a private and public key using the below commands fir RS256.
+Generate a private and public key using the below commands for RS256.

 ```sh
 # RS256 key